 Our school caters to the needs of students with exceptionalities.
 We provide a multi-team approach to promote our students’ academic, physical and social emotional development.
 We maintain small teacher to student ratios.
 The core subjects are delivered through evidence based Direct Instruction.
 We promote socialization and character development through a Social Skills course of study.
 Our students also benefit from a thorough Arts program.
 We work closely with parents to help our students reach their potential.

-- Catering to students with Autism, and/or other exceptionalities,
+Catering to students with Autism, and/or other exceptionalities

-- Direct Instruction for Reading and Math
+Direct Instruction for Reading, Math, Spelling and Language

-- Hands-on STEM activities
+Hands-on STEM activities

-- Effective Social Skills programming
+Effective Social Skills programming

-- Ontario Ministry of Education curriculum and Ontario Certified Teachers
+Ontario Ministry of Education curriculum and Ontario Certified Teachers

-- Daily physical Activities, weekly yoga, swimming and other sports
+Daily physical Activities, weekly yoga, swimming and other sports

-- Enriching Arts program including dance, drama, music and visual arts
+Enriching Arts program including dance, drama, music and visual arts

-- Applied Behavioural Analysis techniques and small teacher to student ratio
+Applied Behavioural Analysis techniques and small teacher to student ratio